melwk/pml-assignment/README.md

 Course Project Writeup
 ======================

-This repository contains the R code for the course project.
+This repository contains the Rmd and HTML files for the course project.

 ---